MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/enable-32K-pages-optional-feature.md

 > [!IMPORTANT]
 > Windows Server 2025 is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 The _Database 32k pages optional feature_ offers a huge improvement in scalability.
-Beginning with Windows Server 2025, new Active Directory domain controllers are installed with a 32k database page format.
-By default these new domain controllers use an 8k database page mode to support previous versions.
+Beginning with Windows Server 2025, new Active Directory forest and domains are installed with a 32k page database format.
+By default these new forests and domains use an 8k page database mode to support previous versions.
 An upgraded DC continues to use an 8K database format and pages.
 Moving to a 32k database page-size is a forest-wide operation and requires that all domain controllers in the forest have a 32k page capable database.
-For more information about the considerations when using the 32k database page format, see [Database 32k pages optional feature](32k-pages-optional-feature.md).
+For more information about the considerations when using the 32k page database format, see [Database 32k pages optional feature](32k-pages-optional-feature.md).

 > [!WARNING]
 > Once you have enabled the Database 32k pages optional feature, you can't revert back to the previous 8k page mode.
 As a result, any 8k-page backup media created prior to enabling the feature will be unusable unless a complete authoritative forest recovery is performed.